Skip to main content

 Understanding Boat Accidents

-Open motorboats are by far the most dangerous form watercraft in terms of total injuries and deaths reported.
+Open motorboats are by far the most dangerous form of watercraft in terms of total injuries and deaths reported.
 Casualties involving open motorboats outnumber all the other water vehicles by a large margin.
 Motorboats account for 47 percent of all boating accidents.
 Other kinds of watercraft involved in accidents and drownings include the following:

 • Open motorboat